 Don't allocate 100% of your creative pipeline to new campaigns.
 Always reserve capacity to refresh underperforming creatives mid-campaign.

-The best teams we work with don't wait for ROAS to drop before refreshing.
+The best teams don't wait for ROAS to drop before refreshing.
 They schedule refreshes proactively based on creative age and spend level.
-This prevents the 20-30% ROAS dips that plague teams who react instead of plan.
+This prevents the meaningful ROAS dips that plague teams who react instead of plan.

 Common Mistakes to Avoid